williamtong/TILDA_defect_classification/README.md

 **Defect IDENTIFICATION**

 Identification of the defects can be an important step to improving of the manufacturing process.
 From a modeling perspective, it presents a much more challenging problem.
-For one thing, the number of samples are small.
-Further, there are 4 possibilities of defects, so the probability of getting it right is only 25%.
-Note that this is now the baseline of the model: it must perform significantly above 25% for it to be called effective.
+For one thing, the number of samples are small (see first table above _actual number of images for each class_).
+Further, there are 4 possibilities of defects, so the probability of getting it right is only about 25%.
+Note that 25% is the approximate baseline of the model: it must perform significantly above it for model to be called effective.

 A close inspection of the images of defects in the section earlier will reveal that many classifications are almost arbitrary.
 The oil spots appear to be just some shades on the textile.
 The holes do not always appear to be holes.
 The objects and thread error classes are also similar looking.
 Another issue is the imbalance of the data set.
 There are very few examples of the “hole” cases.
 Thus it is not surprising the models perform the worst for the class.